 For this element a dedicated argument 'pattern' can be used to recognise and convert the scrubbed value.
 The background of that is that the majority of xmltv import utilities of PVR programs expect a certain standard of the episode number.
 (Used to schedule series recordings).
 The favorite episode number standard is xmltv_ns.
 With the help of the 'pattern' argument most custom episode number formats can be converted into the xmltv_ns standard or into a simple 'onscreen' format.
-See 4.6.5 Operations (and scrubs) with argument 'pattern' and pattern argument subtitles (xmltv element -subtitles-), premiere (xmltv element -premiere-) and previousshown (xmltv element -previously-shown-)
+See 4.6.5 Operations (and scrubs) with argument 'pattern' and pattern argument previousshown (xmltv element -previously-shown-)